marcuwynu23/jsdaffodil/CONTRIBUTING.md

-# 🤝 Collaboration Guide
+# 🤝 Contributing to JSDaffodil

-Welcome to the JSDaffodil collaboration guide!
+Welcome to the JSDaffodil contribution guide!
 This document outlines how to contribute, collaborate, and work effectively with the JSDaffodil project.

 ## 📚 Documentation Overview

 This project includes comprehensive documentation to help you get started:

 - **[GUIDELINES.md](./GUIDELINES.md)** - **Complete usage guide** with comprehensive examples, best practices, troubleshooting, and real-world scenarios.
-Includes sample code from the `samples/` directory.
+Includes sample code from the `src/samples/` directory.
 - **[DOCUMENTATION.md](./DOCUMENTATION.md)** - **Developer documentation** for contributing, extending, and developing the project.
 Covers architecture, code organization, testing, and extension points.
 - **[README.md](./README.md)** - Quick start and overview for end users